CampusAI/CampusAI.github.io/_ml/data_mining/graphs/graphs_clustering.md

 We can measure the clustering quality looking at different metrics depending on what we are interested:

 #### Internal Connectivity
-This measures focus on what can we say about the cluster quality looking only at the nodes within the cluster.
+These measures focus on what can we say about the cluster quality looking only at the nodes within the cluster.

 {% include annotation.html %}
 For a more complete study check out: [Defining and Evaluating Network Communities based on Ground-truth](https://arxiv.org/pdf/1205.6233.pdf).